KodiKrishnan/budget-app-gitops/README.md

-# 🚀 DevOps Coding Assessment – Budget Rails App
+# 🚀 Comprehensive DevOps Task: Containerized Rails App Deployment

 This repository contains the Docker, Kubernetes, ArgoCD, and Tekton configurations required to deploy a **Ruby on Rails application with PostgreSQL** using GitOps and CI/CD principles.